MAllen07/Sprint-Challenge-Authentication/ANSWERS.md

 3. What does bcrypt do to slow down attackers?

+Bcrypt hashes passwords 10 ^ n times, n being the input number of hashes in our generate token function, which changes a password from being stored as plain text to an elaborate string that attackers must decrypt in order to access the user's password.

-4) What are the three parts of the JSON Web Token?
+4. What are the three parts of the JSON Web Token?

+Header, Payload Signature